 Recently, compressive epitaxy on SrLaAlO$_4$(001) (SLAO), imposing an in-plane strain of $\varepsilon\approx-2\%$, has been shown to stabilize ambient-pressure superconductivity in La$_3$Ni$_2$O$_7$-based thin films with $T_{c,\rm onset}$ exceeding 40 K \cite{ko2025signatures,zhou2025ambient,liu2025nmat,hao2025nmat} and reaching $\sim$60 K in the most recent reports \cite{zhou2025superconductivity}.
 These epitaxial films provide experimental access to momentum- and energy-resolved spectroscopies that are central to unveiling the pairing mechanism \cite{fan2025superconducting,shen2025nodeless,sun2025observation,wang2025ARPES,zhong2025spin}.
 Scanning tunneling microscopy/spectroscopy on La$_2$PrNi$_2$O$_7$/SLAO reveals a fully opened superconducting gap with two characteristic energy scales and a bosonic-mode feature at $\sim$30 meV \cite{fan2025superconducting}.
 Complementary ARPES measurements on superconducting (La,Pr,Sm)$_3$Ni$_2$O$_7$/SLAO resolve a nodeless superconducting gap ($\Delta \approx 18$ meV) and an electron–boson coupling scale, consistent with an $s$-wave–type order parameter \cite{shen2025nodeless}.
 In parallel, our prior Ni $L_3$-edge RIXS study on La$_3$Ni$_2$O$_7$/SLAO (LNO/SLAO) thin films uncovered robust, dispersive magnetic excitations with collinear double-stripe correlations and enhanced interlayer exchange $J_z$ under compressive strain \cite{zhong2025spin}.
 Taken together, the spectroscopic evidence for a fully gapped superconducting state and strong antiferromagnetic spin fluctuations is compatible with a spin-fluctuation-mediated $s^{\pm}$ pairing scenario in bilayer nickelate films~\cite{yang2023possible,sakakibara2024possible,liu2023s,lu2024interlayer,qu2024bilayer,Tian2024,Zheng2025,gu2025effective,zhang2024structural,huang2023impurity,zhang2023trends,wang2024electronic,jiang2025}.

-However, though dispersive spin excitations were observed in LNO/SLAO thin film, an unambiguous link between superconductivity and spin correlations remains to be explored experimentally \cite{zhong2025spin}.
-In cuprates and iron-based superconductors, a decisive strategy is to track the evolution of spin excitations with carrier doping across the superconducting phase diagram and into the overdoped, non-superconducting regime \cite{wakimoto2007disappearance,tacon2011intense,wang2013doping,dai2015rmp}.
-The coherently strained La$_{3-x}$Sr$_x$Ni$_2$O$_7$/SLAO (LSNO/SLAO) superconducting thin films (Fig. 1a) provide precisely this opportunity: Sr substitution tunes the carrier density and drives superconductivity from a robust regime ($x\lesssim0.21$) to a non-superconducting state near $x\approx0.38$ at essentially fixed epitaxial strain \cite{hao2025nmat,wang2025electron}.
+However, although dispersive spin excitations were observed in pure LNO/SLAO thin films, an unambiguous link between superconductivity and spin correlations remains to be established experimentally \cite{zhong2025spin}.
+In cuprates and iron-based superconductors, a decisive strategy to unveil this coupling is to track the evolution of spin excitations with carrier doping across the superconducting phase diagram and into the overdoped, non-superconducting regime \cite{wakimoto2007disappearance,tacon2011intense,wang2013doping,dai2015rmp}.
+The coherently strained La$_{3-x}$Sr$_x$Ni$_2$O$_7$/SLAO (LSNO/SLAO) thin films (Fig.~1a) provide precisely this opportunity: Sr substitution systematically tunes the carrier density and drives superconductivity from a robust regime ($x\lesssim0.21$) to an overdoped, non-superconducting state near $x\approx0.38$ under essentially fixed epitaxial strain \cite{hao2025nmat,wang2026superconducting}.